 Because of the long-term nature of most pension plans, financial statements alone cannot provide sufficient information to properly reflect the ongoing plan perspective.
 Therefore, in addition to the financial statements, this annual report includes additional Required Supplementary Information (RSI) schedules and required notes.
-The RSI includes schedules of changes in net pension liability and net other post-employment benefit (OPEB), or health care, liability, investment returns for the defined benefit portion of the pension plans and for the health care trust, and schedules of employer contributions for both defined benefit pension plans and health care.
+The RSI includes schedules of changes in net pension liability and net other postemployment benefit (OPEB), or health care, liability, investment returns for the defined benefit portion of the pension plans and for the health care trust, and schedules of employer contributions for both defined benefit pension plans and health care.
 The schedules of funding progress for defined benefit pension plans and health care have been included in the Actuarial Section of this document.
-Each of the schedules includes historical-trend information when required by standards, except for the initial year of implementation when historical information is unavailable as with GASB Statement No. 67 (GASB 67), Financial Reporting for Pension Plans, and GASB Statement No. 74 (GASB 74), Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
+Each of the schedules includes historical-trend information when required by standards, except when historical information is unavailable prior to the implementation of GASB Statement No. 67 (GASB 67), Financial Reporting for Pension Plans, and GASB Statement No. 74 (GASB 74), Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.